UFC Fight Night: Arlovski vs. Barnett: Predictions & Analysis

 A few statistical edges stand out.
 Dalby throws significantly more leather — a 2.0 sig. strike per minute gap.
 Dalby is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Sobotta has tighter striking defense, making opponents miss more often.

-**The Pick: Nicolas Dalby over Peter Sobotta.** This is essentially a pick'em.
-The model nudges toward Dalby at 51%, but there's almost nothing separating these two.
-Notably, the betting market has Sobotta at 38% implied while our model sees 49% — a 11-point disagreement that could signal value.
+The Pick: Nicolas Dalby over Peter Sobotta.
+The model gives Dalby a slight nod at 55% — this could easily go either way.
+Notably, the betting market has Sobotta at 38% implied while our model sees 45% — a 7-point disagreement that could signal value.

 Ashlee Evans-Smith vs Veronica Hardy